ViniciusBatestin/ViniciusBatestin/README.md

 - 🌱 I’m currently reading: **Practical Object-Oriented Design: An Agile Primer Using Ruby**

+- 🦾 I'm currently living and breathing the legendary CS50x course by Harvard

 - ⚡ Fun fact **I was a professional soccer player, believe it or not XD**

 <h3 align="left">Connect with me:</h3>